Frequently Asked Questions

 - Where can I buy Putumayo CDs?

-- What if I've purchased a Putumayo CD that I don't like?
+- What if I purchase a CD I don't love?

 - I'm a retailer and want to sell Putumayo CDs in my store.
 How do I do this?